 The Board of Directors of First Citizens Bank Limited has overall responsibility for the establishment and oversight of the First Citizens Group risk management framework.
-To assist the Board of Directors in fulfilling its duties, two Board sub-committees were established to monitor and report to the Board of Directors of the parent on the overall risks within the First Citizens Group - the First Citizens Group Enterprise Risk Management Committee and the Board Credit Committee; and two Senior Management Committees- the Senior Management Enterprise Risk Management Committee and the Asset Liability Committee.
+To assist the Board of Directors in fulfilling its duties, two Board sub-committees were established to monitor and report to the Board of Directors of the parent on the overall risks within the First Citizens Group - the First Citizens Group Enterprise Risk Management Committee and the Board Credit Committee; and two Senior Management Committees.